avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     d.
 Divide the screen into a grid of 96x96 rectangles, or equivalently 8x8 12-tone chromatic octaves.
 Let the horizontal (x) axis be represented by a piano, and the vertical (y) axis be represented by a flute.
 Instead of playing the same sound for all white pixel positions, play the xy note combination in the grid position where the cursor is located.
     e.
 If we would use two intersecting circles, say one white and blue, we could use different instrument combinations to represent the colors, and/or we could use the keyboard or click on the stylus to query which circle we are touching, where the application will provide a text-to-speech response.

 4. Images need to be prepared offline.
-But in the case of maps, most of which are already designed using _XML_, it is possible to programmatically automate their preparation.
+But in the case of maps, most of which are already designed using _XML_ variants, it is possible to programmatically automate their preparation.

 </details>
 $endif